Sydney brown trapdoor spider: Description

 Sydney brown trapdoors are medium-to-large in size; the female is around 35 mm in length, while the male is usually around 20 mm and of a slimmer build.
 They are chocolate brown coloured and the males have distinct boxing glove-shaped palps, which are the appendages at the front of the head between the first pair of legs.

-Behavior
+Behaviour

 Sydney brown trapdoors are usually shy and retiring, although the occasional individual will stand up and show its fangs if harassed inside its burrow.
 They spend most of the time in their burrows.
 At night, they are waiting for food in front of their burrows.
 Mature male Sydney brown trapdoors wander during humid weather in search of a mate.
 Mating takes place within the female's burrow.
 Usually the male escapes being eaten in order to mate with several females, before dying.
 The eggs are kept in the mother's burrow in a cocoon.
 After hatching, the spiderlings stay in the burrow for some time and eventually emerge to disperse and fend for themselves.